skia4delphi/skia4delphi/README.md

 - Particles; (provides a way to quickly generate large numbers of drawing primitives with dynamic, animated behavior) **and much more...**

-## FMX graphics engine replacement
+## FMX render replacement

-Using the **Skia4Delphi** library it is possible to override Firemonkey's rendering engine so that it can use Skia as its default Canvas.
+Using the **Skia4Delphi** library it is possible to override Firemonkey's graphic engine so that it can use Skia as its default Canvas.
 With that, your Firemonkey application will automatically:

 - Draw with antialiasing on any platform (the drawing quality is based on the Form.Quality property);
 - Increase the overall graphics performance of your application by up to 50% (even drawing with higher quality);